-Residential real estate transactions are surely the most prevalent form of legal transaction in the State of New Jersey.
+Residential real estate transactions are the most prevalent form of legal transaction in the State of New Jersey.
 While each real estate transaction is unique in its own way, they do follow a series of events which are described below.

 The four phases of a residential real estate transaction in NJ are as follows: